Jinwen-XU/jwjournal/README.md

 - `color entry` adds more color to the title of each entry
 - `scroll` turns on the scroll mode and can generate a single-page pdf similar to a long screenshot

-And there are only two major syntaxes for the main text:
+And there are only three major syntaxes for the main text:
 1) Title
     - Any line begins with date like `2023-01-01` would be regard as the *Title* line.
     - You may write the weather and/or location after the date.